ProbablyClem/green-got-exercice/README.md

+# Data transformation service
+asynchrounous service that transform data from a kafka topic and send it to a webhook

+## Documentation
+### API
+Api documentation is available at http://ec2-13-37-250-1.eu-west-3.compute.amazonaws.com:3000/swagger-ui/#/

 # Run
 start app with `docker-compose up --build` this will start the service listening on port 300 and the kafka broker